Managing Virtual Teams: A guide to Success

 You’re most likely already a part of a virtual team – maybe you just don’t know yet.
-Virtual teams have been a result of the pandemic and will stay.
+Virtual teams have been a necessity these days and are here to stay.
 This trend has obviously been proven and entails a number of challenges: In this guide, you will learn…

-✓ the three factors of leadership for virtual teams.
+✓ The three factors of leadership for managing successful virtual teams.

 The Trend towards Working From Home

 If you think that you are not affected by this matter, you are certainly wrong.
 A global survey conducted by Gartner Inc. has revealed that 88% of the questioned organizations encourage their employees to work from home.
 On the other hand, according to an IBM study, 70% of employees would want to partially work from home post Covid and 54% would want to do so completely – a clear trend!

 The most important interpretation of these studies is that solely one person working from home makes the entire team a virtual one.
 Therefore, the probability that you are already working in a virtual team is rather high, as well as the circumstance that this won’t change any time soon.